-A modified version of the Zeus virus is targeting Instagram — by creating fake followers.
-Because Instagram followers are valuable.
+A modified version of the Zeus virus is targeting Instagram by creating fake followers because Instagram followers are valuable.
+Very valuable.

-Not only are they valuable, they are apparently worth more than credit card numbers.
-According to Rueters, “In the world of cyber fraud, a fake fan on Instagram can be worth five times more than a stolen credit card number.”
+According to Reuters, “In the world of cyber fraud, a fake fan on Instagram can be worth five times more than a stolen credit card number.”
 Apparently this isn’t a virus, per say, but actually an internet marketing scam where these “followers” are sold in batches of 1,000 to companies looking to use social media to create a buzz.

 In fact, this marks the first time that a virus has been used to create social media followers.
 The virus basically hacks into people’s social media accounts and forces them to follow specific accounts, therefore inflating those account’s follower numbers.